mvmijares/PublicDungeonsAndWagons/README.md

-# PublicDungeonsAndWagons
+# DungeonsAndWagons
-This is the public repository for our game, Dungeons and Wagons
+This is our repository for our Dungeons and Wagons game.